sinkaroid/janda/README.md

 Since this library covers a lot of sites, hence there is always a staged changes
 </table>

-## Installation
+## 🚀Installation
 `pip install janda / pipenv install janda`
 - or fork this repo

-To use specific API, you could use `from janda import Nhentai`
+To use specific site apis, You could specify import too, for example:
+- `from janda import Nhentai`

+then initializes the client, an [api key](https://scathach.dev/dashboard) is optional

 ## Quick example
 Some methods require additional parameters, check your intelisense.